 However, epoxy tends to become very slippery when wet, which can present a tripping hazard.
 In some cases, this may even violate OSHA safety guidelines.
 It is important to select the right material for your use case, whether it be for an industrial facility or commercial floors.

 It is possible to add materials to epoxy – like sand – which increase its grip.
-However, this also increases the cost.
+However, additives for non-slip flooring also increases the cost.
 Overall, urethane is a better option for non slip surfaces when non-caustic spills are expected, such as in grocery stores.

 Visual Appeal

 Basic epoxy and urethane both create similar shiny floor surfaces.
-However, if beauty is your goal, epoxy can do it better.
+However, if beauty is your goal, metallic epoxy flooring can do it better.

 Metallic particles can be added to epoxy to create eye-catching swirls with a lot of dimensionality.
 That said, urethane can come in a variety of colors as well.